certbot/certbot/certbot/docs/install.rst

    emerge -av app-crypt/certbot-nginx
    emerge -av app-crypt/certbot-dns-nsone

 ..
-Note:: the ``app-crypt/certbot-dns-nsone`` package has a different maintainer than the other packages and can lag behind in version.
+Note:: The ``app-crypt/certbot-dns-nsone`` package has a different maintainer than the other packages and can lag behind in version.

 **NetBSD**